 ● Step 4: Remove the Cable

 With the drive cover removed, the cable is ready to be removed.
 You can do this by freeing the cable’s end from the anchor post.
+Once this is done, depress the release switch and pull the drive cable sheath out of the transmission lever.

-Pulling the released cable off won’t require much force, but it is still attached to some components if it is not coming out easily.
 So, instead of pulling on it with force, thoroughly go through the above steps to check if you missed a connection.
-Free the cable from that connection, and you will be able to take it out easily.
+Free the cable from that connection; you can take it out quickly.

 ● Step 5: Install the New Cable

 Installing the new cable is simply the reverse process of removing the old one.
 First, connect the new cable’s end to the anchor post.
-Then push the new cable sheath over the transmission lever, and there you have it, a new drive cable is installed.
+Then push the new cable sheath over the transmission lever, and there you have it: a new drive cable is installed.

 ● Step 6: Reinstall the Drive Cover

 The bottom mounting screws need to be put back too.
 So, tilt the mower and tightly screw the bottom mounting screws.
-Then lower the mower.
+Then, lower the mower.
 You can remove the plastic bag sealing of the gas tank now.

 ● Step 7: Route the New Drive Cable